Striped Breton shirt with Knit cardigan— a women's outfit

 Do

-- Layer under a camel coat in autumn
+- Layer under a camel coat or trench in autumn

 - Choose merino, cashmere, or wool — never acrylic